 Outcomes and alternative plans: Aim 3 will generate experimental data on genomic targets of epigenetic regulators in addition to SDG8 (e.g. HMTs, HDMs, HATs, and HDACs as seen in Table 2), to validate and refine the gene regulatory networks in an iterative manner.
-As an alternative approach to expand the EpiNet study during the 3-year independent research phase, a shift of focus to other epigenetic regulators may lead to the discovery of gene networks that are responsive to other stimuli like abiotic/biotic stress, depending on the nature of these epigenetic regulators.
+[Not clear you will do this] An alternative and complementary approach to validate the network prediction in Aim 2 is to probe the time-series gene expression pattern of predicted targets of an epigenetic regulator by qRT-PCR, using the knockout mutant or overexpression mutant of this epigenetic regulator.
+To further expand the EpiNet study during the 3-year independent research phase, a shift of focus to other epigenetic regulators may lead to new study to uncover gene networks that are driven by other stimuli like abiotic/biotic stress, depending on the nature of these epigenetic regulators.

-Summary and Perspective: This EpiNet proposal will complement the current effort of linking epigenomics data to gene network modeling, by specifically testing the hypothesis that incorporating epigenetic regulators as predictors will expand and improve predictive network modeling.Finally, the epigenetic regulation mechanism is largely conserved across kingdoms, therefore, a possible future direction would be to expand my research to animals, to test the conservation and uniqueness of epigenetic controlled gene regulatory network in plants vs. animals.
+Summary and Perspective: This EpiNet proposal will complement the current effort of linking epigenomics data to gene network modeling, by specifically testing the hypothesis that incorporating epigenetic regulators as predictors will expand and improve predictive network modeling.
+In the long-term, I may also include epigenomics data such as siRNA expression profile and DNA methylation pattern into modeling, since siRNA mediated DNA methylation is another important layer of epigenetic control.
+Finally, the epigenetic regulation mechanism is largely conserved across kingdoms, therefore, a possible future direction would be to expand my research to animals, to test the conservation and uniqueness of epigenetic controlled gene regulatory network in plants vs. animals.

 Timeline of Research during Mentored and Independent Phase